eBay/tsv-utils/docs/BuildingWithLTO.md

 This is only applicable to Linux builds, and has only been tested on Ubuntu.
 On Ubuntu, release 16.04 or later is required.

-### Choosing between thin and full LTO
+### Choosing between Thin and Full LTO

-The makefile default settings choose between *thin* and *full* LTO builds based on the platform.
-At present, *thin* is used on macOS, *full* is used on Linux.
+The makefile default settings choose between Thin and Full LTO builds based on the platform.
+At present, Thin is used on macOS, Full is used on Linux.
 This is based on the author's configuration testing.
 At the time this was written (LDC 1.5.0, TSV Utilities 1.1.15), issues have surfaced with other choices.
 These issues tend to be complex, involving a combination of LDC, LLVM, and the system linkers.
 These are likely to be fixed in future releases, but for now the default configurations are recommended.
 These problems surface primarily when building both D libraries and application code using LTO (`LDC_BUILD_RUNTIME=1`).
 Building with LTO applied to the application code alone works fine in the configurations tested.
 For this, use `LDC_LTO=thin` or `LDC_LTO=full`, without specifying the `LDC_BUILD_RUNTIME` parameter.

-The `LDC_LTO=thin|full` parameter can also be combined with `LDC_BUILD_RUNTIME=1` to set the thin/full type when building the D libraries with LTO.
+The `LDC_LTO=thin|full` parameter can also be combined with `LDC_BUILD_RUNTIME=1` to set the Thin/Full type when building the D libraries with LTO.

 It is also possible to turn off LTO on macOS builds.
 For this use `LDC_LTO=off`.

 ## LDC command lines

-The `make` commands shown above display the exact LDC command lines used.
+Running the `make` commands shown above will display the LDC command lines.
+They are a bit lengthy though.
 The examples below show the command lines for building a simple `helloworld` program with LTO enabled.
 See the [LDC documentation](https://github.com/ldc-developers/ldc) for up-to-date details.

 There are two steps for building with LTO.
 The first is downloading and building the D library code, the second is to reference the LTO built library from the application build command.